Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane: Case 1: The density decay on the HNP is governed by the second ionization potential

+The potentials $v_s^{kin}$ and $v_s^{N-1}$ in $v_s$ are defined by replacing the exact conditional amplitude $\Phi$ in the definitions of $v^{kin}$ and $v^{N-1}$ (see \eqref{eq:veff}) with the conditional amplitude for the KS determinantal wavefunction, $\Phi_s$.

-LPS \cite{LevyPerdewSahni1984} stressed that each term in Eq.~\eqref{eq:veffeqn} is everywhere nonnegative and should tend to zero asymptotically.
+LPS \cite{LevyPerdewSahni1984} noted that each term in Eq.~\eqref{eq:veff} is everywhere nonnegative and should tend to zero asymptotically.
 In fact, $v^{cond}(\bx)$ [see Eq.~\eqref{eq:condampl}], being the repulsive Coulomb potential of a localized charge distribution of $(N-1)$ electrons, decays like $(N-1)/r$.
-The third term of $v_{\rm eff}$, $v^{N-1}$, is positive since in general $\Phi$ will not be the ground state wavefunction of the ion, so its expectation value will be larger than $E_0^{N-1}$.
-When $\br \to \infty$ it has been inferred that the conditional amplitude collapses to the ion ground state \cite{KatrielDavidson1980} (when $s=\uparrow$ then $\Phi$ will collapse to the $M_S=-1/2$ state of the doublet ion), so that $v^{N-1}(|\br|\to \infty)\to 0$.
-The second term, $v^{kin}$, is manifestly positive and is expected to go to zero asymptotically since the derivative of $\Phi$ with respect to $\br$ when the reference electron is very far becomes zero ($\Phi$ remains constant -- the ion ground state -- under small change of $\br$ at $\infty$). \\ LPS \cite{LevyPerdewSahni1984} and KD \cite{KatrielDavidson1980} carefully note that the above results do not hold if $\Psi_0^{N-1}$ is not ``accessible" because $d_0(\bx) \equiv 0$ for reasons of \textit{spin} symmetry.
-However, for points $\br_p$ in the HNP $d_0(\bx_p) = 0$ because of \textit{spatial} symmetry.
-By expanding the conditional amplitude $\Phi(2 \cdots N|\bx)$ in terms of the exact $N-1$ states,
+With $v_{ext}=-Z/r$ and $Z=N$ for neutral systems, the expected $-1/r$ behavior emerges in $v_s$ and $v_{eff}$ if the remaining terms are asymptotically zero.
+However, in the presence of a HNP the asymptotic behavior of the other terms is more complicated.
+Clearly, we will find $-1/r$ behavior for $v_s$ if both $v^{kin}-v_s^{kin}$, and $v^{N-1}-v_s^{N-1}$ are asymptotically zero.\\ Considering first $v^{N-1}-v_s^{N-1}$, also called the response potential $v^{resp}$ \cite{BuijseBaerendsSnijders1989,BaerendsGritsenkoJPCA1997,ChongGritsenkoBaerends2002}, we note that $v^{N-1}$ is positive since in general $\Phi$ will not be the ground state wavefunction of the ion, so its expectation value will be larger than $E_0^{N-1}$.
+When $|\br| \to \infty$ it has been inferred that in general the conditional amplitude collapses to the ion ground state $\Psi_0^{N-1}$ \cite{KatrielDavidson1980} (when $s=\uparrow$ then $\Phi$ will collapse to the $M_S=-1/2$ state of the doublet ion), so that $v^{N-1}(|\br|\to \infty)\to 0$.
+But in the HNP this changes.
+By expanding the conditional amplitude $\Phi(2 \cdots N|\bx)$ in terms of the exact $(N-1)$-electron states,